RaasAhsan/mustang/README.md

 # mustang

-mustang is both an SSH key distribution service and an SSH-over-WebSocket tunnel.
+mustang is an SSH key distribution service and an SSH-over-WebSocket tunnel.

 ## Commands